 HIGH – Sessions connected to the High database service get the highest priority when the system is under resource pressure.
-Queries executed when connected to this service run serially unless users specify a degree of parallelism on the other lying objects or via hint.
+Queries executed when connected to this service run serially unless users specify a degree of parallelism on the underlying objects or via hint.

 MEDIUM – Sessions connected to the Medium database service get medium priority when the system is under resource pressure.
-Queries executed when connected to this service run serially unless users specify a degree of parallelism on the other lying objects or via hint.
+Queries executed when connected to this service run serially unless users specify a degree of parallelism on the underlying objects or via hint.

 LOW – Sessions connected to the Low database service get the lowest priority when the system is under resource pressure.
-Queries executed when connected to this service run serially unless users specify a degree of parallelism on the other lying objects or via hint.
+Queries executed when connected to this service run serially unless users specify a degree of parallelism on the underlying objects or via hint.